hersle/rmirro/README.md

 `rmirro.py` **synchronizes files between your reMarkable and computer in both directions without cloud access**.
 It pulls PDFs of your reMarkable's documents to a folder on your computer, and pushes PDFs and EPUBs that you add to this folder back to your Remarkable.
-Effectively, it is a tool that **integrates your reMarkable with your computer's file system**, so you can build your own workflow on top with whichever tools you prefer.
+Effectively, the tool **integrates your reMarkable with your computer's file system**, so you can build your own workflow on top.

 ## Requirements